-Our structured H&S management systems, subject to external audits as required, underpin our commitment to safe work practices.
-At our primary manufacturing facilities in the UK, representing 83% of revenue, we maintain ISO 45001 certification.
+Our structured management systems, subject to external audits as required, underpin our commitment to safe working practices, environmental management and quality manufacturing.
+At our primary manufacturing facilities in the UK, representing more than 80% of revenue, we maintain certification to ISO 45001, ISO 14001 and ISO 9001.
 The effectiveness of our management systems is further supported by a robust internal audit programme across all operational domains.

-During the 23/24 financial year more than 1,000 employees have received H&S training.
-This figure comprises training renewals and onboarding of new joiners.
-This year, we have launched an Institution of Occupational Safety and Health (IOSH)-accredited training programme globally, across all business units and regions.
-Over a 24-month period, training will be provided to executive team members and eliaible members of our management, production and services workforce, further enhancing their H&S competency and awareness.
+This year, we launched an accredited Institution of Occupational Safety and Health (IOSH) training programme globally, extending across all business units and regions.
+To date, more than 180 employees have successfully completed this training, with the roll-out continuing over the next 18 months.
+This will equip our executive teams, as well as eligible members of our management, production and services workforce with enhanced H&S competency and awareness.